SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-time-sync.md

 ---
-weight: 30
+weight: 15
 title: Configuring the time synchronization
 layout: redirect
 ---

 For many use cases, and especially when using Apama, the time inside the Edge appliance must be synchronized with the network.
+Time synchronization helps in logging events accurately and compare the data from multiple devices.

 By default, the `chrony` service is responsible for time synchronization with the host operating system.
 For Hyper-V, the `chronyd` service is disabled by default for accurate time synchronization.